simetnicbr/simet-ma/docker/README.txt

 The toplevel Makefile.am may have "docker*" targets that are examples of how to use simet-ma with docker.

+docker/Dockerfile:
+    A simple example of how to *build* from source

+docker/Dockerfile.reference-container:
+    The SIMET-MA container for a SIMET-MA measurement node hosted in a docker container.
+It auto-updates itself, and uses reference production packages from NIC.br instead of building new ones.

 To build simet-ma:
+docker build -t simet-ma:devel -f docker/Dockerfile .
-docker build -t simet-ma:local -f docker/Dockerfile .
+docker build -t simet-ma:local -f docker/Dockerfile.reference-container .

-This will create a simet-ma:local image with simet-ma installed inside.
-Some environment variables may be set to create images with an specific purpose, please refer to the Dockerfile for details.

-Note that you must give the container some sort of network access for it to work (it downloads the build environment) so you might need to add --network host or other network access configurantion to the docker line.
+* Note that you must give the container some sort of network access for it to work (it downloads the build environment) so you might need to add "--network host" or other network access configurantion to the docker line.

+This will create a simet-ma:local (or simet-ma:devel) image with simet-ma installed inside.
+Some environment variables may be set to create images with an specific purpose, please refer to the Dockerfiles for details.

 To run the full simet-ma agent, with identity (agent-id, group-id, vlabel)